SteveUlin/ComplexNonsense/src/blog/system_design/static_content.md

 and serving content from servers closer to users, CDNs can significantly reduce latency and improve website performance

+## Implementation

+Now that we know what CDNs are, we can demonstrate how CDNs work by building this website.

+You can view the code for this site on github https://github.com/SteveUlin/ComplexNonsense.

-## AWS Amplify
+### AWS Amplify

-[AWS Amplify](https://aws.amazon.com/amplify/) is a set of tools and services that help you build, deploy, and host scalable and fast web applications.
-In this example, we will create a simple static website (this website) and deploy it to AWS S3 and the AWS CloudFront CDN using AWS Amplify.
+[AWS Amplify](https://aws.amazon.com/amplify/) is a set of tools and services build over standard AWS offerings that help you build, deploy, and host scalable and fast web applications.
+Amplify utilizes AWS S3 and AWS CloudFront CDN to serve content fast.

-You can view the code on github https://github.com/SteveUlin/ComplexNonsense.

 ### Static Site Generation with Eleventy